minprog/prog-project/10 Milestones/20 Design Document/10 Design Doc.md

 clean your dataset) you need to provide a high-level overview of these components and then provide a lowel-level overview of the inner workings of each component.

+## Repository

+Save your design document as **DESIGN.md** in the root of your GitHub repository.
+Don't forget to update your **README.md** if you have made any incompatible decisions, and push that file, too!